The two out of three property in ind-categories and a convenient model category of spaces: Quasi model categories

-In the previous section we defined the notion of an almost model category and extended some definitions and theorems from model category theory to this more general context.
-In this section we wish to continue in this direction and prove more results that we will need later.
-However, to prove these results we would need to strengthen a bit the notion of an almost model category.
-All the proofs given in this section are rather straightforward generalizations of proofs appearing in \cite{Hov}.
+In this section we develop some theory for quasi model categories.
+We begin by generalizing some theorems from model category theory to quasi model categories.
+These results will be used in the next section to show the ind-admissibility of certain weak cofibration categories.
+All the proofs given in the beginning of this section are straightforward generalizations of proofs appearing in \cite{Hov}.

-The main reason for considering the more general notion of an almost model category is that, in some situations, we have a weak cofibration category and we can only show that it is almost ind-admissible but not ind-admissible.
-Thus, we cannot use Theorem \ref{t:model_dual} and deduce that $\Ind(\cM)$ is a model category, but only Theorem \ref{t:almost_model_dual} and deduce that $\Ind(\cM)$ is an almost model category.
-However, notice that in this situation $\Ind(\cM)$ is more than just an almost model category, namely, it also satisfies two thirds of the two out of three property (see Definition \ref{d:almost_admiss_dual}).
-This motivates the following:

-\begin{define} \ \begin{enumerate} \item A right relative category is a pair $(\cC,\cW)$, consisting of a category $\cC$, and a class of morphisms $\cW$ in $\cC$ that contains all the isomorphisms and satisfies the following portion of the two out of three property for $\cW$: